 Victoria Peng-Rue focuses her practice on government enforcement investigations and litigation as well as antitrust and commercial litigation.
-Victoria advises clients in connection with internal investigation and enforcement actions brought by government regulators, including the US Department of Justice and the Commodities Futures Trading Commission.
+Victoria advises clients in connection with internal investigation and enforcement actions brought by government regulators, including the US Department of Justice, the US Securities and Exchange Commission, and the Commodities Futures Trading Commission.
 She has represented financial institutions, technology companies, pharmaceutical companies, oil and gas companies, and other entities and individual clients in high-stakes litigation, including class actions.

 Victoria actively participates in several of the firm’s initiatives.
-She is a member of the New York office Committee on Associates and is an associate representative of the firm’s Asian American/Asian Lawyer Network.
+She is chair of the New York office Committee on Associates and is an associate representative of the firm’s Asian American/Asian Lawyer Network.
 She previously served as a member of the New York office’s Recruiting Committee and Women’s Steering Committee.

 A generic pharmaceutical company in In re Generic Pharmaceuticals Pricing Antitrust Litigation in multi-district class action litigation alleging a generic drug price-fixing conspiracy

 A national drug wholesale company in qui tam litigation involving alleged violations of the False Claims Act

 A national technology company in an antitrust lawsuit filed by the FTC related to licensing and chip supply practices